 But Dr. Russo says that people shouldn’t stress about getting mpox from grocery carts and public transportation handles.
 “There’s nothing in life that’s zero risk, but this isn’t a huge concern,” he says.

 Is monkeypox spread through sex?

-But the current global outbreak seems to have a link to sex—although public health officials have made a point to say that monkeypox is not a sexually transmitted infection.
+Mpox is not a sexually transmitted infection, but it can spread during sex and other close personal contact, Dr. Russo says.
 The virus has mostly shown up in men who have sex with men and lesions in some cases have been restricted to the genital area, which “suggest transmission occurred during sexual intercourse.” according to the European Centre for Disease Prevention and Control (ECDC).